Intelligent-CAT-Lab/CES/readme.md

 ```
 You can check the generated control graph under `./src/prime_path_extraction/logs_{$DATASET_NAME}`.

+## Artifiacts
+Please download `CES-Artifact.zip` from our [Zenodo](https://zenodo.org/records/17451159) repo.
+We have organized our experiment results as follows:

+1. RQ1: This directory contains results of LLMs on CES.
+We have uploaded json reports to show models' performance on each individual reasoning problem.
+2. RQ2: This directory contains an excel file which includes statistics on the reasoning consistenncy of LLMs.
+We use this excel to create Figure 6 in the paper.
+3. RQ3: This directory contains an excel sheet which includes detailed breakdown on LLMs' reasoning divergence.
+We use this excel to create Figure 7 in the paper.
+4. RQ4: This direcory contains result of LLMs on CES, Bug Repair, Bug Localization, and Bug Prediction.
+We also uploaed json files to report models' performance on each problem in HumanEvalPack.

 ## 📝 Citation
 If you find this repository useful, please cite this as